-What is a Visitor Management System?
+What Is a Visitor Management System?

-Lacking a system will also lead to countless interruptions for staff members.
-Visitors will ask them to find their host, sign for packages or guide them to meeting rooms.
-If you do the math you will be surprised at the cost impact of these distruptions.
-A formal visitor registration process will have a great impact on your productivity, employee satisfaction and your financial bottom line.
+Being without a system is a nuisance as well.
+Visitors have to guess who to ask for help when they arrive, leading to countless interruptions for staff members.
+Visitors will ask employees engaged in other tasks to find their host, sign for packages, or guide them to meeting rooms.
+If you do the math, you will be surprised at the cost of these disruptions.

 Visitor management solutions generally fall into two categories: manual and digital.

-Even as technology advances and automates, most buildings and offices continue to rely on the traditional pen and paper visitor sign in sheet.
-Or even a bell notifying nearby employees someone is at the door.
+Even as technology advances and automates, many buildings and offices continue to rely on the traditional pen and paper visitor sign-in sheet or even a bell notifying nearby employees someone is at the door.
 This may appear to be the most cost-effective system in theory but can end up costing the company more in practice.
-When using a manual check-in option, someone needs to drop whatever they are doing in order to complete the variety of tasks required to usher the visitors into the building.
+When using a manual check-in option, someone needs to drop whatever they are doing in order to usher the visitors into the building.
 This may include tasks like:

 A manual sign-in system can also distract the rest of the office.
-With a large and growing number of offices configured as open workspaces, the process of manual sign-in can be disruptive to your entire staff as the receptionist walks the visitor through the steps of signing-in and calls the appropriate staff members to escort them through the office.
+With a large and growing number of offices configured as open workspaces, the process of manual sign-in can be disruptive to your entire staff as the receptionist walks the visitor through the steps of signing in and calls the appropriate staff members to escort them through the office.